zhaojunlucky/mkdocs-cms/README.md

 # MkDocs CMS REST API

-A RESTful API for a content management system built with Go and the Gin framework.
+A RESTful API for a content management system built with Go and the Gin framework, designed to manage documentation sites.

 ## Project Structure